fury-gl/fury/docs/source/posts/2020/2020-04-09-release-announcement.rst

 The FURY project is happy to announce the release of FURY 0.5.1!
 FURY is a free and open source software library for scientific visualization and 3D animations.

-You can support us by `adding a star <https://github.com/fury-gl/fury/stargazers>`_ on FURY github project.
+You can show your support by `adding a star <https://github.com/fury-gl/fury/stargazers>`_ on FURY github project.

 The **major highlights** of this release are: